-

 “Freedom is the delicate fruit of a mature civilization.” –Lord Acton

 Obstacles are actually the instrument for success.
-If we impede humans the freedom to struggle, because we want to remove the obstacle, we deprive people of the opportunity to grow.
+If we prevent people from having the freedom to struggle, because we want to remove the obstacle, we deprive people of the opportunity to grow.

 We are not just flesh …